Seatruck Ferries: History

 In late 2011, one of the earlier "P Series" vessels, Clipper Panorama, was renamed Seatruck Panorama whilst Clipper Pace was renamed Seatruck Pace in February 2012.

 In 2015, Ole Frie stepped down as chairman of the board.
 Kristian Morch was appointed as Frie's replacement.
 Alistair Eagles was also appointed CEO of Seatruck.

 In May 2015, Clipper Ranger finished her long-term charter with Caledonian MacBrayne.
 The Clipper Point also finished her charter with DFDS.
 She was then chartered to Inter Shipping (Spain) to operate on the company's Algeciras–Tanger Med II route.

-In March 2019, both Helliar and Hildasay were sold to Caledonian Maritime Assests Limited for continued use on the Serco NorthLink freight route Aberdeen - Kirkwall - Lerwick.
+In March 2019, both Helliar and Hildasay were sold to Caledonian Maritime Assets Limited for continued use on the Serco NorthLink freight route Aberdeen - Kirkwall - Lerwick.

-In December 2019, Clipper Ranger was sold to Coopérative de Transport Maritime et Aérien (CTMA) for $11.5 million.
+In December 2019, MV Clipper Ranger was sold to Coopérative de Transport Maritime et Aérien (CTMA) for $11.5 million.
 This was after being on charter to them since July 2019.

-In September 2022, Arrow, was sold to Isle of Man Steampacket Company, after being on charter to them for many years.
+In September 2022, MV Arrow, was sold to Isle of Man Steam packet Company for £8 million, after being on charter to them for many years.
 This meant the last of the R Class freight ferries were sold out of Seatruck.

 In September 2022, the business was purchased by CLdN of Belgium with eight vessels.

+In August 2023, MV Seatruck Pennant was sold to Arab Bridge Maritime and renamed UR.

+At noon on 19 February 2024, the name Seatruck was discontinued and replaced with the CLdN RoRo brand of the company's new owners.

 Routes

-Seatruck currently operate three routes on the Irish Sea, serving four ports.
+Seatruck operated three routes on the Irish Sea, serving four ports.